- 12 minutes to read

 Edit function

-You can manage the Monitoring values for the following fields:
+You can manage the following fields:

 • Description - A user-friendly description about the Azure Function.